bioperl/bioperl.github.io/howtos/PopGen.md

 1002,105 123,104 111
 ```

 To read in this CSV we use the [Bio::PopGen::IO](https://metacpan.org/pod/Bio::PopGen::IO) object and specify the `csv` format.
 We can call `next_individual` repeated times to get back a list of the individuals (one is returned after each time the iterator is called).
 Additionally the `next_population` is a convience method which will read in all the individuals at once and create a new [Bio::PopGen::Population](https://metacpan.org/pod/Bio::PopGen::Population) object containing all of thse individuals.
-The CSV format assumes that ',' is the delimiter between columns while '\s+' is the delimiter between alleles.
+The CSV format assumes that ',' is the delimiter between columns while ' ' is the delimiter between alleles.
 One can override these settings by providing the `-field_delimiter` and `-allele_delimited` argument to [Bio::PopGen::IO](https://metacpan.org/pod/Bio::PopGen::IO) when instantiating.
 Additionally a flag called `-no_header` can be supplied which specifies there is no header line in the report and that the object should assign arbitrary marker names in the form 'Marker1', 'Marker2' ... etc.

 ### Pretty Base format